Joseph Tsang Mang Kin: Conferences and literary activities

 In December 2000, he was the keynote speaker in the Hakka Conference, Toronto 2000, Vari Hall, York University.

 In May 2004, he was a speaker at the Université de la Réunion on the occasion of the International year commemorating the fight against slavery and for its abolition: Memoire Orale et Esclavage.

 In January 2008, he was a speaker at the Investing in Cultural Diversity and Intercultural Dialogue organised by UNESCOCAT, Centre UNESCO de Catalunya, Barcelona.

 In April 2009, he was appointed consultant for the Hakka Diaspora Encyclopedia by the Hakka Commission in Zhangzhou, China.

 From April 2009 to April 2011, he was appointed Visiting Professor at the Hakka Institute of Jia Ying University in Meixian, Guangzhou.

 In 2011, he was appointed Overseas Representative of the Zeng clan for the inauguration of the Hakka Memorial in Fangcheng, China, marking the homeland of the Zeng clan before their migration to Shandong.

-An essayist and poet writing in both English and French has produced numerous papers on a wide range of subjects including the cultural divide between est and West, the Chinese psyche, diasporas, slavery, colonization, world affairs, freemasonry.
-He regularly participates in forums including UNESCO, the Commonwealth and Universities in Canada, Reunion Island, China, Mauritius.
+An essayist and poet writing in both English and French has produced numerous papers on a wide range of subjects including the cultural divide between east and west, the Chinese psyche, diasporas, slavery, colonization, world affairs, freemasonry.
+He regularly participated in forums including UNESCO, the Commonwealth and Universities in Canada, Reunion Island, China, Mauritius.

 Business and enterprise

-In 2004, he becomes the Chairman of the King Group, a group of companies including London Satellite Systems, Mont Choisy Hotel and Fast Shipping (Evergreen).

-He also is the Chairman of RedSat Holding Ltd.

-From 2007 to 2010, he was the director of the Film Investment Managers of Indian Film Company.

-From 2005, he is the Chairman of CNAM-Maurice, Conservatoire National des Arts et Metiers.
+In 2004, Tsang Mang Kin became the Chairman of the King Group, a group of companies including London Satellite Systems, Mont Choisy Hotel and Fast Shipping (Evergreen).
+He also was the Chairman of RedSat Holding Ltd. From 2007 to 2010, he was the director of the Film Investment Managers of Indian Film Company.
+From 2005, he was the Chairman of CNAM-Maurice, Conservatoire National des Arts et Metiers.

-In 2004, he became the Chairman of the King Group.
+In 2013, he won the Brilliance of China award.

-He was also elected, in 2013, as a member of the panel of the African Peer Review Mechanism for the African Union, and currently operates as so.
+He was also elected, in 2013, as a member of the panel of the African Peer Review Mechanism for the African Union.

 Other activities

-Since 2006, he is a Smart Partner of the Commonwealth Partnership for Technology Management, CPTM.
-He is also a member of its International Advisory Council.
+From 2006, he was a Smart Partner of the Commonwealth Partnership for Technology Management, CPTM.
+He was also a member of its International Advisory Council.
 In 2011, he was the Vice-President of the Mauritian Writers' Association.
 From 2012 to 2013, he was the Chairman of the Guan Di Association.

 On 26 January 2013, he was appointed member of the panel of Eminent Personalities of the African Peer Review Mechanism, African Union.

+Personal life and death

+Tsang Mang Kin was married with three children and four grandchildren.
+He died on 16 November 2024, at the age of 86.